cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [civitai/civitai](https://github.com/civitai/civitai) - A repository of models, textual inversions, and more
 - [highlight/highlight](https://github.com/highlight/highlight) - highlight.io: The open source, full-stack monitoring platform.
 Error monitoring, session replay, logging and more.
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.